Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 A listing of low emission and high efficiency (LEHE) vehicles is maintained by the US Green Car Council.
-To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be provided to the security office.
-Security will issue stickers for approved vehicles that must be placed on the right rear bumper.
+To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be provided to the Public Safety office.
+Public Safety will issue stickers for approved vehicles that must be placed on the right rear bumper.

 Carpool spaces are reserved for vehicles with at least three occupants and display a valid carpool permit from the sustainability office.

 Parking citations are issued at the rate of one per violation.
 Vehicles improperly parked in handicapped spaces, reserved parking areas, fire lanes, and no-parking areas will be issued a parking citation.
 Each citation carries a penalty of $50.